Ad-White/MyPhotography/README.md

 During the design process, I have taken into consideration the recommendations from [The Web Accessibility Guidlines](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag)

-During the testing process, I have tested each of the websites pages using Wave.[Web Accessibility Evaluation Tool](https://wave.webaim.org/)
+During the testing process, I have tested each of the websites pages using Wave.
+[Web Accessibility Evaluation Tool](https://wave.webaim.org/)

 I have also tested each of the websites pages using Google Lighthouse.

 I have implemented changes to my design as a response to any issues resulting from this testing.